-3. The District covers all Unemployment claim settlements out of its General Fund.
-Claim expenditures and liabilities are reported when it is probable that a loss has occurred and the amount of that loss can be reasonably estimated.
+The district reports all of its risk management activities in the General Fund.
+Claims expenditures and liabilities are reported when it is probable that a loss has occurred and the amount of that loss can be reasonably estimated.
+The losses include an estimate of claims that may have been incurred but not reported.